 Kinetic methods are of fundamental importance for process development and the optimization of chemical processes.
-They provide us with information about the influence of temperature, time, concentration, catalysts, and inhibitors.
+They provide us with information about the influence of temperature, time, concentration, catalysts, inhibitors, and other parameters on reactions.

 Kinetic methods are practical for calculating the conversion of a starting material into a final product.
 This so-called global reaction describes how fast the overall reaction occurs.

 We can use mathematical models to simulate reaction behavior.
 This allows us to reduce the number of practical experiments to a minimum and provides us with valuable information about safety, scale-up, and stability.